VCL3D/DronePose/index.md

 </td>
 </tr>
 </table>
-<h2> Comparison in real data </h2>
+<h2> Unseen Data Qualitative Performance </h2>
-Finally, we provide comparison results between a model trained with an IoU loss and another with our proposed smooth objective, in unseen real data.
+Finally, the following in-the-wild qualitative results, showcase that a model trained with the smoother objective, offers consistent predictions across time compared to one trained with a typical IoU silhoutte loss.
-The smoothly supervised model minimizes inconsistencies in time and is more robust as it can be seen from the above video.
+This qualitative comparison in unseen real data highlights the differences between these models, which nonetheless, provide similar quantitative performance on our test set.
 <table>
 <tr>
 <td>